PROFILE:

 Thomas first worked on "News 8 etc..." as the news anchor that was regularly cut away to during the show to provide news updates.
 He was promoted to co-host on August 9, 1971, after Don Harris's promotion to lead news anchor...a mere ten weeks before Gene's fatal accident.

 Thomas' contributions to the industry were not overlooked.
 North Texas State University (now the University of North Texas) set up a scholarship in Gene's name through the Association of Broadcasting Executives of Texas for outstanding students in the school's journalism department.
 Immediately after his death, the Dallas Chaparrals basketball team (now the San Antonio Spurs) honored Gene with a "Gene Thomas Memorial Night" game on October 31, 1971.
 Some of the proceeds were intended to establish an education fund for his children, but that apparently never came to fruition, according to Gene's family.
 NEW!
-See footage of the presentation here.
+See video footage of the presentation here.

 .

 NEW!
-See some of Gene's news stories here (10/26/1969, starting at 2:01;) here (11/13/1969, starting at 9:17;) here (3/3/1971, starting at 8:11;) here (10/30/1971, starting at 10:54;) and here (12/2/1969, starting at 6:50.)
+VIDEO: See some of Gene's news stories here (10/26/1969, starting at 2:01;) here (11/13/1969, starting at 9:17;) here (3/3/1971, starting at 8:11;) here (10/30/1971, starting at 10:54;) and here (12/2/1969, starting at 6:50.)
 Others can be found by searching the SMU Jones Film archive on YouTube here.

 Thomas was survived by his second wife, Linda Brooks Alred (who still resides in the Dallas area;) a son, Darin (who now lives in Tulsa;) and daughters Monica (from Gene's first marriage; she currently lives in Kansas City) and Jill (currently living in Miami.)
 Linda wrote recently to say that Gene now has three granddaughters and three grandsons who wish very much that they could have known him.